-- 4. Highest rank request (RANK): Critical requests from a higher ranked core are prioritized over critical requests from a lower ranked core.
-Critical requests from cores that have fewer outstanding critical requests are ranked higher. - 5.
-Oldest request (FCFS): Older requests are prioritized over younger requests.
+4. Highest rank request (RANK): Critical requests from a higher-ranked core are prioritized over critical requests from a lower-ranked core.
+Critical requests from cores that have fewer outstanding critical requests are ranked higher.

+5. Oldest request (FCFS): Older requests are prioritized over younger requests.

-To implement ranking, the priority field for each memory request is augmented, as shown in Fig. 19.
-A counter per core is required to keep track of the total number of critical requests in the memory request buffer.
-When the estimated prefetch accuracy of a core is greater than promotion\threshold, the total number of outstanding demand and prefetch requests (critical requests) for that core is counted.
+To implement this ranking mechanism, the priority field for each memory request is augmented as shown in Figure 18.
+To keep track of the total number of critical requests in the memory request buffer, a counter per core is required.11 When the estimated prefetch accuracy of a core is greater than promotion_threshold, the total number of outstanding demand and prefetch requests (critical requests) for that core are counted.
 When the accuracy is less than the threshold, the counter stores only the number of outstanding demand requests.
 Cores are ranked according to the total number of critical requests they have in the memory request buffer: a core that has a higher number of critical requests is ranked lower.
 The RANK field of a request is the same as the rank value of the core determined in this manner.
-As such, the critical requests of a core with a lower value in its counter are prioritized.
-This process is done every DRAM bus cycle in our implementation.
-Alternatively, determination of the ranking can be done periodically since it does not need to be highly accurate and is not on the critical path.
+As such, the critical requests of a core with a lower value in its counter are prioritized.12 This